 Coordinates the acquisition of items of limited technical complexity, or those easily acquired.
 Consults acquisition policies to determine whether items are appropriate for purchase, copyright claim, exchange, gift, or other type of acquisition.
 Examines recommendations to identify processing and custodial requirements and to identify out-of-scope materials.

 Maintains liaison with recommending officers and subject specialists to coordinate acquisition of materials.
 Provides proper purchasing information and correct bibliographic identification to dealers, subscription agents, vendors, overseas offices, exchange partners, etc. Reviews and approves invoices for payment for all formats of material.

 Assists in preparing research guides and finding aids on specific topics of recognized client interest using standard search strategies.
 Assists senior librarians in revising or updating research materials.

 Identifies foreign and international print and electronic resources in a field of specialty to address user needs that are easily determined from interviews or written requests.
 Provides reference and research services of limited technical complexity.
 Prepares and updates standard guides to specialized collections and resources.

 Applicants must have had progressively responsible experience and training sufficient in scope and quality to furnish them with an acceptable level of the following knowledge, skills, and abilities to perform the duties of the position without more than normal supervision.

-Ability to provide reference services.**
+Ability to provide reference and research services.**